Xarunoba/uplink.js/README.md

 ### Node.js

-Except `selfupdate`, which is used to update `uplink` binary, all API functions return a child process whose events we can listen to.
+All API functions return a child process whose events we can listen to.
 Optional flags can be passed as an object to the last argument of the function call.
 Except removing the `--` prefix, there is no other conversion to the flag name.
 JSON values are stringified before passed to `uplink`.

 Each API functions can also take options for the spawned child process.
 See https://nodejs.org/api/child_process.html#child_processspawncommand-args-options